Estimation for high-frequency data under parametric market microstructure noise: Applications of the method

 We easily deduce from Corollary 3.7 p.
 1471 in \cite{jacod2013quarticity} the following studentized version of the above central limit theorem. \begin{corollary*} Under the assumptions of the previous theorem, we have the stable convergence in law \beas \frac{n^{1/2}\big(\widehat{\Xi} - \Xi \big)}{\sqrt{\widehat{AVAR}}} \to \caln(0,1). \eeas \end{corollary*}

-Under i.i.d noise, no result with a general function $g(c_t)$ is available.
-Alternative approaches include: \cite{jacod2010limit} for even power, \cite{mancino2012estimation} and \cite{andersen2014robust} in the special case of quarticity, and also \cite{altmeyer2015functional} when considering the tricity.
-See also \cite{potiron2016local} (Section 4.2) for a local maximum-likelihood estimation with noise variance vanishing asymptotically.
+\begin{remark*} \textnormal{(estimation of functionals of volatility under i.i.d noise) Under i.i.d noise, no result with a general function $g(c_t)$ is available.
+Alternative approaches include: \cite{jacod2010limit} for even power, \cite{mancino2012estimation} and also \cite{andersen2014robust} in the special case of quarticity, and also \cite{altmeyer2015functional} when considering the tricity.
+See also the work from \cite{potiron2016local} (Section 4.2) for a local maximum-likelihood estimation with noise variance vanishing asymptotically. } \end{remark*}